Messenger Kids: Is the Facebook App for Children Safe?

 Family members who are older especially like the functionality of Messenger Kids because they don’t have to download any new apps in order to keep in touch.
 If a grandparent already has Facebook, they can get started chatting with their grandchild right away without having to learn how to navigate a new social media platform.

-What Protections Are There?
+What Protections Are There On Facebook Messenger Kids?

 Apart from a 2019 technical flaw that temporarily allowed strangers into some group chats, Messenger Kids is a remarkably secure app for kids wishing to chat and video call with friends and family members.
 A parent can see nearly everything about their child’s Messenger Kids experience through their own Facebook dashboard, including:

 - Who their child chats with